 Under Defeat (アンダーディフィート) is a military themed shoot-'em-up developed and published by G.rev, and released exclusively in Japan.
-It was originally released on October 30, 2005 for the Sega NAOMI GD-ROM arcade platform, with the Sega Dreamcast port arriving on March 23, 2006.
+It was originally released on 30 October 2005 for the Sega NAOMI GD-ROM arcade platform, with the Sega Dreamcast port arriving on 23 March 2006.
 In February 2012 the game was ported to other formats as Under Defeat HD.

 In Under Defeat, one or two players control a helicopter through five (generally) vertically scrolling stages.
 Each stage has a range of military themed enemies, including tanks, gunships and other helicopters, as well as an end of level boss.
 To encourage risky play for high reward, bosses are harder and yield more points when a player has fewer lives left.
 Once the player has completed the five stages, the game starts a second loop on stage 2-1, a mirrored version of stage 1-1 with an increased difficulty level and altered background.
 Once stage 2-5 has been completed, the game is over.